-The Collie Club of Kentucky, established in January 1949, proudly boasts over 60 years in existence.
+The Collie Club of Kentucky was established in January 1949.
 We have sponsored five Collie Club of America National Shows, innumerable Tri State Symposiums, and countless historical Kem Memorial Sweepstakes over the years.

 Most members have held memberships in our parent club (Collie Club of America), some have been active members in obedience and herding, and traditionally, we have carried a strong support of Junior members, who have proven to be future serious, dedicated, and active breeders in our club.